 Temple University Bands

 The Temple University Band program has grown since its inception in 1925 to its present peak.
-From one 40-member football band to multiple concert and athletic ensembles today, the University Bands remain a vital part of the musical and athletic lives of the Temple University campus.
+Celebrating 90 years, from one small football band to multiple concert and athletic ensembles today, the TU Bands remain a vital part of the artistic, athletic, and social communities of the Temple University campus.

 The Temple Band began in 1925 when Herbert E. McMahan, a senior in what was at that time the School of Commerce, formed a 40-member ensemble of young men.
 The band was an ensemble of primarily saxophone players, was self-financed, and played for Temple University football games.
 Charles Golder, a member of the Philadelphia Elks Band, was the Director for the first year.
 The following year, George Otto Frey became the Director, and in 1927, H. Edward Pike assumed the first full-time Directorship.
 The tradition of forming the Temple "T" on the field was established during these formative years and is still practiced today.